 Safety measures – reduced capacity, temperature checks for staff and guests on arrival, face coverings required, floor markings throughout the venue to ensure six-foot social distancing

+You can now do yoga under the Van Gogh exhibit.
 The artwork will be open for viewings from Feb.
-11 – September 6, 2021.
+11 – November 28, 2021.
 A new block of tickets will be on sale to purchase on January 30, 2021.
 The venue is easily accessible by public transportation and has ample parking in the nearby James House parking garage.

 Lighthouse ArtSpace Chicago